Extractions

 Step 4 Define the extraction branches required for the new extraction.
 Click the Add button to add a new line.

-- Select a Table in the drop-down list.
-The list of table is related to the chosen data source.
+Select a Table in the drop-down list.
+The list of tables is related to the chosen data source.

 Step 5 Click DONE to confirm and close the extraction creation pages.